ddmv19/Frontend-TicTacToe-/README.md

 ### Notas

-Remember rebuil the node modules of this project using:
+Remember to rebuild the node modules for this project using:

 ```
 pnpm install
 ```

-For run the project in local using:
+To run the project locally, use:

 ```
 pnpm start
 ```

-For generate the dist directory using:
+To generate the dist directory, can use:
 ```
 pnpm run build
 ```